 We listen to our pupils and take seriously what they tell us.
 All school staff are trained in Child Protection, and children are made aware of the adults they can talk to if they have any concerns.
 Staff are trained to look out for signs of physical/emotional harm or neglect and are required to report these to the Designated Safeguarding Lead (DSL).

 ACE has policies and procedures in place to deal effectively with child protection and safeguarding issues, which include tackling radicalisation and extremism, together with recording and monitoring processes.
+To access our Child Protection and Safeguarding policy please click here.

 To promote a safe environment for pupils, the school employs a strict selection and recruitment policy which includes all statutory checks on staff and regular volunteers including Enhanced DBS (disclosure and barring service) checks.